 Partnership are eligible capital expenditures, three-quarters of which may be deducted by the Partnership at the rate of 7% per year on a declining balance basis.
+Tax Proposals, at the public consultation stage, propose to replace this eligible capital expenditure regime with a new class of depreciable capital property with a 100% (not 75%) inclusion rate and a 5% (not 7%) annual depreciation rate.
 Agents' fees and expenses of issue (to the extent that they are reasonable in amount) will generally be deductible by the Partnership as to 20% in the year the expense is deemed incurred, and as to 20% in each of the four subsequent years, prorated for short taxation years.
 The Partnership will not be entitled to deduct any amount in respect of such expenses in the fiscal year ending on its dissolution.
-After dissolution of the Partnership, Limited Partners will be entitled to deduct, at the same rate, their pro rata share of any such expenses that were not deductible by the Partnership.
+After dissolution of the Partnership, Limited Partners will be entitled to deduct, at the same rate, their pro rata share of any such expenses that were not deducted by the Partnership.
 The adjusted cost base of a Limited Partner's Units will be reduced on dissolution of the Partnership by his or her share of such expenses.